pawurb/hotpath/README.md

 - `hotpath-alloc-bytes-total` - Tracks total bytes allocated during each function call
 - `hotpath-alloc-count-total` - Tracks total number of allocations per function call

 By default, allocation tracking is **cumulative**, meaning that a function's allocation count includes all allocations made by functions it calls (nested calls).
 Notably, it produces invalid results for recursive functions.
-To track only **exclusive** allocations (direct allocations made by each function, excluding nested calls), enable the `hotpath-alloc-self` feature flag in combination with an allocation profiling mode.
+To track only **exclusive** allocations (direct allocations made by each function, excluding nested calls), set the `HOTPATH_ALLOC_SELF=true` environment variable when running your program.

 Run your program with a selected flag to print a similar report: